Butterfly Paper Art ‘Find Your Wings & Fly Away – Coastal Light’ by Amanda Deadman

 It is painstaking work to create this impressive butterfly paper art.
 Amanda arranges the three sizes of butterfly are decoratively in a graduating square, in the centre of a heavy watercolour paper sheet.
 The darker butterflies with blue metallic are at the top, yellow in the centre, and silver at the base.

 The result is a vibrant aqua, yellow and silver modern relief design revealing individual butterflies on closer inspection.
-Different shadows are cast, and light reflected from the metallic paint on the up-turned wings depending on the direction of the light.
+Different shadows are cast, and light is reflected from the metallic paint on the up-turned wings depending on the direction of the light.

 Amanda’s sculptural artworks are unique and hand signed by the artist.